Fix internet connection problems on Android devices

 Next, turn airplane mode on and off.

-- Go to Settings > Wireless and Networks > Airplane Mode.
+- Go to Settings Wireless and Networks or Connections Airplane Mode.
+Depending on your device, these options may be different.

 - Turn airplane mode on.